-If you wish to commence your degree in the first semester of the year, beginning March, the due date for applications is usually 31 October of the preceding year.
+If you wish to commence your degree in the first semester of the year, beginning March, the due date for applications is usually 31 January of the year you wish to commence study.

-If you wish to commence your degree in the second semester of the year, beginning July, the due date for applications is usually 31 March of the preceding year.
+If you wish to commence your degree in the second semester of the year, beginning July, the due date for applications is usually 14 June of the year you wish to commence study.

-While it is best to apply by the required dates, late applications will usually be considered up until about one month before the start of semester.
+While it is best to apply by the required dates, late applications will usually be considered if places are available.

-International applicants should submit their forms early to allow sufficient time for visa documentation to be processed.
+International applicants should submit their application early to allow sufficient time for visa documentation to be processed.

-Once you have received an offer of admission to a degree in the Bioethics Program, you need to complete the enrolment process by attending an Enrolment Day.
-This is usually held about 10 days before the beginning of semester.
+Once you have received an offer of admission to a degree in the Bioethics Program, you need to complete the enrolment process as specified by the admissions team.
+It is possible to enrol electronically.